swgsanctuary/sanctuary/README.md

 * BARC Speeder
 * NGE Housing

-This is now starting to be updated again, with the hope that a ZonamaDev image will be available in the not too distant future.

 It's purpose is to add all of the NGE assets and anything released by the kind contributors to the MTG website.

 The core3 files are a stock version of the SWGEmu unstable branch.
 Scripts will be added for all new content.
 Please test, and if you find any problems, please post to the above address